 - Mission and vision

-- Dress code
+- Employee code of conduct

-- Specific rules and policies
+- Specific rules and employment policies

-- Emergency guidelines
+- Emergency procedures

-- Pay and benefits
+- Compensation and benefits

 Check out our downloadable restaurant employee handbook template to get started building your handbook or refreshing your existing one.

-Create a restaurant employee training plan
+Have a clearly defined restaurant training plan

-What to include in your training plan
+What to include in your restaurant training plan

 - A timeline and schedule: Clearly outline the time it will take to cover and complete each aspect of your training plan.